Learn by doing: Activity-based learning with 4-H cloverbuds

-Focusing on a specific activity like exploring different feed ingredients during an animal science learning session will allow cloverbuds to use their senses to learn.
+Focusing on a specific activity like exploring different feed ingredients during an animal science activity will allow cloverbuds to use their senses to learn.
 Youth can touch, smell and even in some cases taste different feed ingredients that they might feed to their animal.
 The learning is directed by an adult volunteer or older teen leader and the Experiential Learning Model can be fully utilized.
-Youth can experience learning about feed ingredients; share what they already know about different feed and compare to what they eat; the volunteer can ask them questions to help them process what they just learned and observations that they made; they can generalize the information; and think of ways that they can apply their new knowledge.
+Youth can experience learning about feed ingredients; they can share what they already know about different feed and compare to what they eat; the volunteer can ask them questions to help them process what they just learned and observations that they made; they can generalize the information; and think of ways that they can apply their new knowledge.

 By keeping lessons activity-based, volunteers can expose youth to various content areas that are interdependent of one another, allowing them to incorporate various means of learning that are common among various project areas.

 Remembering the key concepts of youth development for children aged 5-8 years old will also be very helpful as you develop activities.
 Iowa State University 4-H Youth Development’s “How Kids Develop (Ages and Stages of Youth Development) ” outlines characteristics and applications for each age group that volunteers can use to help their activities be more impactful and age appropriate.